Farbod29/Claculate-Agreement-Disagreement/README.md

 Our interest is to calculate the dis/agreement for the cases in which the number of categories **K** are lower than the number of voters (participants)
 **N**, then we have **N>K**.
-One example of the approach that we are could be a task for the group of students  **N=6**  (thirty students) has to categorize an artifact which can be a single image into the different categories **K=4** categories can be "Hate," "discrimination," "Cyber bullying" and none. when all students vote for Hate, then the expected **Disagreement = 0**.
+One example of the approach that we are could be a task for the group of students  **N=6**  (thirty students) has to categorize an artifact which can be a single image into the different categories **K=4**.
+The categories can be "Hate," "discrimination," "Cyber bullying" and none. when all students vote for Hate, then the expected is **Disagreement = 0**.
 here if we have different tree images and six students (N=6) has to vote and choose between the mentioned 4 categories (K=4), the desired result will be sth like below:
 <p align="center" width="100%">